Theater Resume Examples and Templates for 2023

 Frequently Asked Questions: TheaterResume Examples and Advice

-For example, if you’re seeking an audition in a Shakespeare production, you’d want to make a point to highlight your previous roles in his plays.
-If you’re pursuing a musical theater role that requires an advanced understanding of choreography, you’d want to feature these details in your opening summary.
+For example, if you’re seeking an audition in a Shakespeare production, make a point to highlight your previous roles in his plays.
+If you’re pursuing a musical theater role that requires an advanced understanding of choreography, feature these details in your opening summary.
 By aligning your resume with the casting call, you’ll significantly increase your chances of landing the interview.

 Sending a matching cover letter to talent agents and casting directors can be a helpful tool in securing auditions.
 This allows you to highlight your unique approach to acting, your passion for your craft, and who you are as a professional.
 If you write a cover letter, tailor it to individual auditions and directors.
 For more insights, visit our acting cover letter guide.